Garden Layout Designs

 READ

-Garden Design and Layout Ideas
+English Garden Design Layout

 1. Pathways: Including pathways in your garden not only provides structure but also allows for easy navigation.
 Consider using materials like gravel, stones, or pavers to create a defined path that leads visitors through different areas of the garden.
 Ensure that the width of the pathway is suitable for comfortable walking or even wheeling a cart or stroller if necessary.